 The list of materials that the Cricut Maker can cut is too much to put in this post.
-The Cricut Maker can actually cut materials up to 2.4 mm (3/32”) thick thick.
+The Cricut Maker can actually cut materials up to 2.4 mm (3/32”) thick.
 Now that in itself is amazing!
-Those thicker materials will use a knife blade that will be out later this year.
-I will definitely keep you informed of my testing when that one hits my mailbox!
+Those thicker materials will use a knife blade.
+You can learn more about it here.

 Want to see more of my take on the Maker and the materials it can cut?
 Watch the video below!

 The Final Verdict: Cricut Maker vs Explore Air 2

 So, bottom line, which machine is right for you?
 The Cricut Explore Air 2 or the Cricut Maker?

 - Consider what you will be using your machine for first.
 What materials do you plan to cut?
 If you only want to cut thinner materials like paper and vinyl, you can probably save some money and stick with the Explore.

 - Do you ever want to branch into more intricate cuts on materials like fabric?
 The Maker is hands down the only machine I would recommend for fabric.
 The Rotary blade changes fabric cutting as we know it.